-- (a) the Sherford Main Street Interim scheme design, shown in the Appendix to this report be approved for tender at an estimated total project cost of £5 million, subject to: - an agreement by the DfT that they will agree to the delivery of the scheme in two sections and it is eligible to full grant approval of £5m; - o an agreement by the Sherford Consortium on the availability of land; - an agreement by the Sherford Consortium that they will deliver Section B of the scheme; - (b) the Head of Planning, Transportation and Environment, in consultation with the Cabinet Member for Infrastructure, Development and Waste and the local County Council Member, be given delegated authority to make minor amendments to the scheme design.
+- (a) the Sherford Main Street Interim scheme design, shown in the Appendix to this report be approved for tender at an estimated total project cost of £5 million.
+This follows an agreement in principle that: - the DfT have agreed to the delivery of the scheme in two sections and it is eligible to full grant approval of £5m; - the Sherford Consortium agreed to the availability of land; - the Sherford Consortium will deliver Section B of the scheme; - (b) the Head of Planning, Transportation and Environment, in consultation with the Cabinet Member for Infrastructure, Development and Waste and the local County Council Member, be given delegated authority to make minor amendments to the scheme design.